Jesse Stone: Benefit of the Doubt: Plot

-Jesse Stone still misses the Paradise, Massachusetts police chief position, which he lost because the current town council president, Carter Hansen, wanted his son-in-law, William Butler, to have the job.
-A suspicious police cruiser explosion kills chief Butler and officer DeAngelo.
+Jesse Stone still misses the Paradise, Massachusetts police chief position, which he lost because the current town council president, Carter Hanson, wanted his son-in-law, William Butler, to have the job.
+An explosion kills chief Butler and officer DeAngelo in their police cruiser.
 Curiously, the former town council president, Hastings "Hasty" Hathaway, appeared to know about the incident before the current town council president was officially notified.
-Jesse is reinstated as "temp chief" by Hansen and uncovers apparent (but unproved) police corruption involving Butler.
+Jesse is reinstated as "temp chief" by Hanson and uncovers apparent (but unproved) police corruption involving Butler.
 Jesse discovers a possible clue: the characters "2AH10" written on the April 24 page of Butler's desk calendar.

 Jesse attempts to reassemble his team, starting with his deputy Luther "Suitcase" Simpson and then longtime assistant Rose Gammon, but both have moved on to other pursuits after choosing to not work with Jesse's replacement, thus Jesse is left to solve the case himself.
 State Homicide Commander Healy also returns, along with Jesse's psychotherapist Dr. Dix.
 Thelma Gleffey remains in Jesse's life, and continues to work as a sales associate at Hasty's luxury car dealership.
 Gino Fish is still in town as well, still apparently in the illegal drug business while using his boxing business as a "front".

 Along the way, Jesse discovers that the most likely perpetrator of the cruiser explosion, a former associate of Gino's, has apparently hanged himself.
 He learns from Amanda, Gino's executive assistant, that Gino has a boss, whose identity is a mystery.
 An otherwise routine traffic stop adds an additional clue: there is an assassin, Arthur "Art" Gallery, who has been following Jesse.
 Despite finding a "deer rifle" in the car's trunk, Jesse lets the man go with a warning: "Don't follow me around!"
-The flashlight which was attached to the barrel of the "deer rifle" would have been illegal for hunting game, a deer, but would be quite helpful, if not mandatory, for the assassin's assumed purpose, the killing of a man, and Jesse made a mental note of that.
+The flashlight which was attached to the barrel of the "deer rifle" would have been illegal for hunting game, a deer, but would be quite helpful, if not essential, for the assassin's assumed purpose, the killing of a man, and Jesse makes a mental note of that.